15 ways to reduce Corporation Tax

 If they use their personal car for business, any employee can claim expenses from the company on a tax-free basis, using statutory rates per mile of;

 Up to 10,000 miles per annum @ 45p

 10. Work from home allowance

 Where homeworking takes place, HMRC will allow you to claim a portion of your home expenses to meet the additional costs of heating and lighting the work area.
 There might also be increased charges for internet access, insurance or telephone calls etc. As a starting point, a £4 per week payment from the employer is acceptable.
-See full blog.

 11. Creative industries relief

 For the video games and other creative industries, there are several generous tax reliefs available.
-Video Games Tax Relief (VGR) which is one of eight tax reliefs which apply to certain qualifying companies in the creative industries, allowing them to benefit from reduced rates of Corporation Tax.
+Video Games Tax Relief (VGR) is one of eight tax reliefs that apply to certain qualifying companies in the creative industries, allowing them to benefit from reduced rates of Corporation Tax.
 Video Games Tax Relief operates in a similar way to the SME R&D relief in that it provides an additional deduction against taxable profits.
 See full blog.